niv-csc/LeetCode-Practice/README.md

 # LeetCode Practice Solutions

-This repository contains my daily solutions to LeetCode problems.
+This repository contains my solutions to LeetCode problems.
 Each file is named according to the problem number and title for easy reference.

 ## 📌 Goals